mabel-dev/opteryx.dev/docs/get-started/configuration-guide.md

 # Configuration Guide

+!!! warning
+    This information may not be current for version 0.12 onwards

 ## Configuration File

 Configuration values are set a [`opteryx.yaml`](opteryx.yaml) file in the directory the application is run from.